JJMats/behavioral_cloning/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 Multiple approaches were used to reduce overfitting of the model.
 After numerous attempts, it was found that a single dropout layer in conjunction with the LeakyReLU activation functions provided a satisfactory reduction in neuron links to provide adequate performance of the final model.
-The model contains a dropout layer between the final convolutional layer and the flattening layer (model.py, line 112) to reduce overfitting of the model.
+The model contains a dropout layer between the final convolutional layer and the flattening layer (model.py, line 77) to reduce overfitting of the model.

 For model validation, a data set was split from the training data before the model was trained to quantify the fitment of the model.
-An 80/20% split was chosen (training/validation) (model.py, line 23).
+An 80/20% split was chosen (training/validation) (model.py, line 87).
 After the model was trained, it was tested by utilizing the self-driving car simulator in autonomous mode to provide the test data for final validation of model performance.
 The performance of the model was evaluated by ensuring that the vehicle could remain on the driving surface of the track while driving a lap around each course.

 #### 3. Model parameter tuning

 The hyperparameters utilized to tune the model include:

-- Batch size
-  - A generator was used to reduce the quantity of data loaded into memory throughout the training process.
-The final value chosen was 16 samples per batch.
-Smaller batch sizes improved training speed of the model considerably, but larger batch sizes improved training accuracy.
 - Dropout keep probability
   - This value was chosen to reduce overfitting of the model.
-The range of values tested were 0.25 - 0.5, and the final selected value was 0.5.
+The range of values tested were 0.2 - 0.5, and the final selected value was 0.2.
 These affected how well the vehicle would follow the road and keep centered in the lane.
-Reducing this value tended to allow the vehicle to track closer to the lane edges when in turns, while increasing the value assisted in successful center finding.
+Increasing this value tended to allow the vehicle to track closer to the lane edges when in turns, while decreasing the value assisted in successful center finding.
 - Epochs
-  - The epoch count utilized was dependent upon the training data set size and the batch size.
-Increasing the batch size tended to slow model training down, but improved the accuracy.
-Therefore, this value could be reduced when the batch size was increased (inversely proportional).
+  - The selected epoch count was chosen after observing the decreasing mean squared error (MSE) of the training data and the validation data sets plateau.
+It was determined that additional training may overfit the model.
 - LeakyReLU alpha (leaky_alpha)
   - The alpha value chosen for the LeakyReLU activation function was tuned by visualizing the vehicle driving autonomously around the test tracks.
 Values tested ranged from 0.1 to 0.3, but reducing the value improved lane keeping and center finding.
 - Learning rate
-  - The model used an Adam optimizer, so the learning rate was set by default at 0.001 and decayed as training progressed (model.py, line 121).
+  - The model used an Adam optimizer, so the learning rate was set by default at 0.001 and decayed as training progressed (model.py, line 86).
 - Steering correction factor
   - All three of the camera views obtained from the simulator were utilized for training and validation of the model.
 A steering correction factor was applied to the steering angle measurement (pre-training) to improve vehicle straight-line stability and to adjust the gain of the steering angle influence on the model provided by the side camera images.
 Values tested ranged from 0.1 to 0.3, and the median value of 0.2 was settled upon.